mariaedwards/calls-history/README.md

 - Part 1: Develop a RESTful API using Python (and preferably Django) that returns dummy call history data for a given phone number.
-- Part 2: Create a Next.js application that fetches call history data using the swr library and displays it on a page.
+- Part 2: Create a Next.js application that fetches call history data using the SWR library and displays it on a page.

 **Part 1**
 The API should expose the call history for a given phone number using dummy data.
-Each record should include the time of the call, counterparty phone number, call status ('Completed Inbound', 'Missed Inbound', 'Completed Outbound', 'Missed Outbound'), and duration in seconds (for completed calls).
+Each record should include the time of the call, counterparty phone number, call status ('Completed Inbound,' 'Missed Inbound,' 'Completed Outbound,' 'Missed Outbound'), and duration in seconds (for completed calls).

 You have the flexibility to design the API according to your preferences.
 Below is an